Oz-art/tensorflow-framework-for-object-detection/README.md

 This repository contains the images, annotation data, .csv files, and TFRecords needed to train an "Indonesian Plate Number" detector.
 It also contains Python scripts that are used to generate the training data.
 It has scripts to test out the object detection classifier on images, videos, or a webcam.

 #### 2b.
-Download the Faster-RCNN-Inception-V2-COCO model from TensorFlow's model zoo
+Download the model from TensorFlow's model zoo
 This tutorial will use a fine tuning method or also well known as transfer leraning.
 So, to do that you must download the pre-trained network.
 TensorFlow provides several object detection models (pre-trained classifiers with specific neural network architectures) in its [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 You can download whatever model that you want.
-I use faster RCNN Inception v2 for my experiment (you can see the experiment result screenshoot above).
+I use fasterRCNN Inception v2 for my experiment (you can see the experiment result screenshoot above).

 After downloading the model, you should extract the model folder to the C:\tf_detect\models\research\object_detection folder.
 (Note: The model date and version will likely change in the future, but it should still work with this tutorial.)